Mamaindê language: History

-Language Family
+Classificatiom

 The language family of which Mamaindê belongs to is Nambikwara (also spelled Nambicuara or Nambiquara).
 Speakers of languages from this family have once or currently lived in the Chapada dos Parecis, the Guaporé Valley and the northern region between the Iquê River and the Cabixi and Piolho rivers.
 Nambikwara languages can be split into three divisions: Sabanê, Northern Nambikwara and Southern Nambikwara.
-Languages within each division are mutually intelligible, given that they’re considered dialects or variations.
+Languages within each division are mutually intelligible, and are considered dialects of them.
 Multilingualism is common among Nambikwara that live in the north areas due to heavy contact with different Nambikwara languages as well as Portuguese.
 As previously mentioned, according to David Price, contact between Portuguese speakers and speakers of Nambikwara languages initially occurred when Portuguese began travelling onto Nambikwara territory in search of gold.

+Documentation

 Work on Nambikwara

 David Price contributed greatly to research on the Nambikwara community and focused his fieldwork on them for his doctoral dissertation in anthropology (1967-1970).
 He worked with/for "the government agency in charge indigenous people", FUNAI, to aid the Nambikwara community.
 In addition, Price wrote "The Nambiquara Linguistic Family" which classified 6 of the family’s languages.
 His contribution to the Nambikwara documentation didn’t end there, as he also wrote the published article "Pareci, Cabixi, Nambikwara: a Case study in the Western classification of native peoples" (Journal de la Societe des Americanistes.
 69:129-48, 1983).
 The book that dives into each specific Nambikwara group and its history called "Before the Bulldozer", was also written by Price in 1989.

 Nambikwara has various other linguistic literature available as well.
 A descriptive grammar can be found for Nambikwara; Menno Kroeker wrote the journal article "A Descriptive Grammar of Nambikuara" in 2001 which was published by The University of Chicago Press.
 This work includes information on the languages in the Nambikwara family in terms of Grammatical Clauses, Verbs, Nouns, Vowels, Phrases, Syllables, Adjectivals, Consonants, etc. This texts generally explains the grammar on Nambikwara.
 According to Klein and Stark in the book they edited titled "South American Indian Languages: Retrospect and Prospect", Nambikwara also has phonological descriptions and a pedagogical grammar, as well as paper on the languages’ phonological details.